CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

         - if you are using my notes for this exam, make sure to download them to avoid any complications with prof (plz)

-    Will be given a question and will have to code an algorithm accordingly There will also be MCQs
+    Will be given a question and will have to code an algorithm accordingly (addition self taught topics: tirtiary tree and Krukals algo) There will also be MCQs
     And more complexity calc again
-    Coding will be on your own computer and then will be submitted on Teams Fourm (more details below)
+    Coding will be on your own computer and then will be submitted on Teams Form (more details below)

-    There will be a forum on Teams, that will contain the MCQs and it is also where you will submit the code (Copy and paste your code from VS code to the forum) DO NOT SUBMIT THE FOURM YOURSELF -> CALL THE PROF FIRST THEN ONCE IT IS OK, SUBMIT WITH HIS PERMISSION
+    There will be a form on Teams, that will contain the MCQs and it is also where you will submit the code (Copy and paste your code from VS code to the form) DO NOT SUBMIT THE FORM YOURSELF -> CALL THE PROF FIRST THEN ONCE IT IS OK, SUBMIT WITH HIS PERMISSION

 Homework will help a bit in the final mark: (Extra marks)